Please click here to help David McMurrey pay for web hosting:

 Final paragraph.
 Encourages the reader to get in touch if there are questions, comments, or concerns.
 It closes with a gesture of good will, expressing hope that the reader finds the techdoc satisfactory.

-As with any other element in a techdoc, you may have to modify the contents of this letter (or memo) for specific situations.
+As with any other element in a techdoc, you may have to modify the contents of this message (or memo) for specific situations.
 For example, you might want to add another paragraph, listing questions you'd like readers to consider as they review the techdoc.

 Covers, Title Page and Label